PoonLab/comet-prot/README.md

 ## Map substitutions to the tree ##

 The next step in our pipeline is to reconstruct ancestral sequences in the tree based on the maximum likelihood parameter estimates of the model.
-Just on command lie, run the script:
+On the command line, run the script:

 ```
 MapMutationsToTree.bf